xizewang/xizewang.github.io/_publications/2021-04-01-tra-roadpricing-caf.md

 title: "Support for market-based and command-and-control congestion relief policies in Latin American cities: Effects of mobility, environmental health, and city-level factors"
 collection: publications
 permalink: /publication/2021-04-01-tra-roadpricing-caf
-excerpt: "Lower delay, car use and respiratory issues correlate with congestion relief policy support, and the preference between road pricing vs. driving bans is largely due to city-level factors such as air quality and income inequality."
+excerpt: "Personal factors such as traffic delay and respiratory issues correlate with congestion relief policy support; the preference between road pricing and driving ban is largely due to city-level factors such as air quality and income inequality."
 date: 2021-04-01
 venue: "Transportation Research Part A: Policy and Practice"
 paperurl: https://doi.org/10.1016/j.tra.2020.12.004